 - Focus on a few critical performance issues during the debrief (i.e., less is more).

-- Describe specific teamwork interactions and processes involved in the team performance.
+- Describe specific teamwork interactions and processes involved in team performance.

 - Support feedback with objective data.